Diffusion on hierarchical systems of weakly-coupled networks

-where $( \cdot )_{\mathrm{av}}$ denotes averaging over all nodes of the graph.
-The term $\log M$ at rhs of (\ref{eq:S1}) describes the uniform distribution of particles $\bar{\mu}_i=1/M$ that corresponds to the maximal entropy.
+where $( \cdot )_{\mathrm{av}}$ denotes average density over all nodes in the graph.
+The term $\log M$ in (\ref{eq:S1}) corresponds to the maximal entropy of the system when particles are uniformly distributed, i.e. $\bar{\mu}_i=1/M$ .
 It is easy to prove that $S_\infty$ is always less than $\log M$, which is a simple consequence of the convexity of function $f(x)=x\log x$ and Jensen's inequality \cite{cover}.
-The non-positive valued sum of the first two terms at the rhs (\ref{eq:S1}) $s_\infty=S_\infty-\log M$ describes the lowering of the equilibrium particle entropy induced by the complexity of network topology.
-It equals zero when every node possesses the same fitness factor $f_i=f$ and the network is a regular graph, i.e., $k_i=k_{av}$.
+The non-positive valued sum of the first two terms on the rhs (\ref{eq:S1}) describes the lowering of equilibrium particle entropy induced by the complexity of network topology.
+It equals to zero when every node possesses the same fitness factor $f_i=f$ and the network is a regular graph, i.e., $k_i=k_{av}$.